Marion County Junior Livestock Auction

 Item #1 allows the buyer to donate their purchase to the Marion Polk Food Share.

 Item #2 allows the buyer to select the packer to send their animal for processing.
 The buyer needs to make arrangements with the packer for processing and payment.
 The amount due is the full purchase price.
-The buyer may also elect to take the live animal home and is required to pick it up at load out time which is 10:00 PM auction night.
+The buyer may also elect to pick-up the live animal for other processing and is required to pick it up at load out time which is 11:59 PM auction night.

 Item #3 allows the buyer to elect not to have their animal processed by marking the RESALE box.
 The amount due in this box will be what the buyer pays the cashier.
 The animal will then be sent to the contracted Floor Buyer.